Hotelling's law: Two shops: halfway

-Unlike a linear road, in the case of a circular path two pushcarts A and B can locate anywhere along the path and equally share customers (indicated by red arrows).
+Unlike a linear road, in the case of a circular path, two pushcarts A and B can locate anywhere along the path and equally share customers.
 However, introducing a third pushcart again forces all three into an unstable equilibrium where two carts can entirely block a third’s access to customers, and all three carts cluster somewhere along the circle in a battle for position.

 Social optimum

-It would be more socially beneficial if the shops separated themselves and moved to one quarter of the way along the street from each end — each would still draw half the customers but customers would, on average, make a shorter journey.
+It would be more socially beneficial if the shops separated themselves and moved to one quarter of the way along the street from each end — each would still draw half the customers, but customers would, on average, make a shorter journey.
 However, neither shop would be willing to do this independently, as it would then allow the other to relocate and capture more than half the market.

 Deviating assumptions

 When people along the street, or along the range of possible different product positions, consume more than a minimum number of goods (i.e., have discretionary income), companies can position their products to sections where consumers exist to maximize profit; this will often mean that companies will position themselves in different sections of the street, occupying niche markets.
-When prices are not fixed, companies can modify their prices to compete for customers; in those cases it is in the company's best interest to differentiate themselves as far away from each other as possible so they face less competition from each other.
+When prices are not fixed, companies can modify their prices to compete for customers; in those cases, it may be in the companies' best interests to differentiate themselves as far away from each other as possible so they face less competition from each other.
+However, this law of differentiation applies only if consumers face quadratic transportation costs.
+If transportation costs are instead linear (consumer dissatisfaction increases at a constant rate with distance), there is no equilibrium.

 Political science

 In a democracy, and especially in the American two-party system, political parties want to maximize the vote share allocated to their candidate.
 In theory, this means that political parties will adjust their platform to comply with the median voters' preferences.
-The Comparative Midpoints Model represents this idea best: Both political parties will get as close as possible to the competing party's platform while preserving its own identity.
+The Comparative Midpoints Model represents this idea best: Both political parties will get as close as possible to the competing party's platform while preserving their own identity.
 However, party primaries can complicate this dynamic and make the stable points harder to find.